yafernandes/XSLT_Viz/README.md

 # XSLT_Viz

-The [sample Dossier](Twitter.mstr) was created using MicroStrategy Desktop 10.10.
+The [example Dossier](Examples.mstr) were created using MicroStrategy Desktop 10.10.